qmk/hacktoberfest_2019/readme.md

 ### [Check to see how you're doing with the tool on the website](https://hacktoberfest.qmk.fm)

 Once you have donated or completed the requirements, click the link below to fill out the form!
-Feel free to submit even if the tool above doesn't recongise your contributions - we'll be validating all of the entries at the end of the month.
+Feel free to submit even if the tool above doesn't recognise your contributions - we'll be validating all of the entries at the end of the month.

 [Hacktoberfest's quality standards for opening pull requests](https://hacktoberfest.digitalocean.com/details#quality-standards) should apply to the actions mentioned above: